Xilinx/Vitis_Libraries/graph/docs/src/guide_L3/L3_internal/getting_started.rst

 Getting Started
 ********************************

-In order to use Graph L3, the sofware and hardware requirements should be met and the shared library (**libgraphL3.so**) should be built and linked in the users application.
+To use Graph L3, the software and hardware requirements should be met and the shared library (**libgraphL3.so**) should be built and linked in the user application.

 Software Requirements
 #####################